 Do you want to renovate your boat deck?
 Are you looking to buy a new boat?
-Or maybe, you want to know more about decks.
+Or maybe you want to know more about decks.
 Whatever the case may be, I’m here to help.

-People often overlook the decks when they’re purchasing boats, which can cost them in the long run.
+People often overlook the decks when purchasing boats, which can cost them in the long run.
 The deck of your boat is responsible for holding you up.
-To avoid any accidents, it’s important to ensure the deck of your boat is made of high-quality materials and has non-skid properties.

-But, what are boat decks made of, you ask?
+But what are boat decks made of, you ask?

 What are Boat Decks Made of?